 Ions have a charge and are written with a plus (+) or a minus (-) sign.
 For example, calcium loses two electrons to form a calcium ion.
 The chemical symbol for a calcium ion is therefore Ca++ or Ca+2.

 The ions in a compound are attracted to each other due to opposite charges.
-The attraction is called an ionic bond.
+The attraction, called an ionic bond, holds the ions together.

 A large number of sodium and chloride ions form a crystal as seen below in the photograph of table salt (sodium chloride).